 Identifying What’s Known & What’s Unknown in Word Problems

 When students read through a word problem, they need to look for and identify the known and the unknown in the given scenario, part-whole relationships, and equal groupings (if they’re in 3rd grade or above).
+I detail this process in my 3 Reads Strategy for Problem Solving.
 The best strategies will only be successful when students are identifying what’s presented in the word problem and what they’re solving for.
 Our questions around the word problem should focus on understanding based on the context.
 Instead of “How do you know?” responses focusing on the keywords in the problem, they should focus on what the keywords tell us.
 “How many are there in all?” means the total is unknown.
 The slight shift from relating it to addition (or multiplication) to relating it to the total being unknown, helps students reinforce their understanding of the operation, to help them identify it in the future.

 I create this anchor chart with my 3rd grade students each year after we’ve spent a bit of time in our multiplication and division unit (it’s the first one in our curriculum).
 We talk about what we know about each of the operations as we identify the operations in each section.
 Students do use this to refer back to, but since we continue to reinforce those components of each operation, the anchor chart doesn’t become a crutch.